Ibrahim Touré (footballer, born 1985)

-Ibrahim Obyala Touré (27 September 1985 – 19 June 2014) was a professional footballer who played as a striker.
+Ibrahim Obyala Touré (27 September 1985 – 19 June 2014) was an Ivorian professional footballer who played as a striker.

-Personal life

 He was the younger brother of former Manchester City midfielder Yaya Touré and former Arsenal and Manchester City defender Kolo Touré.
-He died at age 28 following a battle with cancer.

-Career

 Touré began his senior career with Ukrainian side Metalurh Donetsk in 2003, before joining French team Nice, originally on loan, following a successful trial.

-Death
+He also played for Al-Ittihad Aleppo, Makasa, Makasa, and Al-Safa.
 Touré died on 19 June 2014 in Manchester, England, after a short battle with cancer.
 The Ivory Coast FA confirmed in a statement that the 28-year-old died in Manchester.